aripekka/fem-takagi-taupin/README.md

 # X-ray diffraction profile simulator based on finite element method (FEM)

-COMSOL Multiphysics implementated 2D Takagi-Taupin equation solver in finite element scheme and accompanying Python programs for beam propagation computation.
+COMSOL Multiphysics implemented 2D Takagi-Taupin equation solver in finite element scheme and accompanying Python programs for beam propagation computation.
 For the theoretical background and details, see the literature reference below.

 ### Contents of the repository